bongiozzo/musica_mustdie/output/band_astaroth.md

 # Astaroth

-Дискография
+## Дискография

-"Christenfeind, EP" 1996, Black Metal
+### "Christenfeind, EP" 1996, Black Metal

+1. Astaroth 00:38
+2. Onward To Destroy 04:15
+3. Beyond Forgotten Times 05:38
+4. Pagan Rites 06:09
+5. In Medieval Winterstorms 03:49

-"Sklavengott" 1997, Black Metal
+### "Sklavengott" 1997, Black Metal

+1. Iskariots Kiss 01:57
+2. For Those We Hate 02:48
+3. Revelations Of A New Dimension 03:58
+4. Sklavengott 04:48
+5. Kyrie Astaroth Eleison 05:14
+6. Rape The Shining Stars In The Sky 04:19
+7. Christenfeind 03:36
+8. We, Princes Of Darkness 03:54
+9. Symphony For A Requiem 03:22
+10. Black Decade 02:14

+BERSERKER - Revelations
+STYX - Requiem Strings
+MYR - Bass
+ASTAROTH - Sado Drums

+Produced by Claus Prellinger
+Recorded at CCP-Studio, Linz, January 97
+All music and lyrics by ASTAROTH

-"Violent Soundtrack Martyrium" 1999, Black Metal "Annus Suprimus" 2001, Black Metal
+### "Violent Soundtrack Martyrium" 1999, Black Metal

+1. O.M.D.
+(Orchestral Manoever in the Dark) 00:18
+2. In Memorium - Heavenly Creatures 04:56
+3. Enter the Darkside of Eden 09:32
+4. Invisible in Heaven 08:21
+5. The Millenium (Embodiment Forsaken) 06:47
+6. Resistance (The Rebellion) 11:43
+7. Members of the Black Empire (Finishing Move) 06:33

+### "Annus Suprimus" 2001, Black Metal

+1. Black decade 02:23
+2. Christenfeind 03:33
+3. In medieval winterstorms 03:47
+4. Pagan rites 06:09
+5. Beyond forgotten times 05:40
+6. Onward to destroy 04:14
+7. Buch der Weisheit (Videoclip)
+8. Kyrie Astaroth eleison (Live Videoclip)
+9. Rape the shining stars in the sky (Live Videoclip)

+Re-Mastered Demo with the Videoclip "Buch der Weisheit" and 2 Live Videoclips

-"Organic Perpetual Hatework" 2005, Black Metal
+### "Organic Perpetual Hatework" 2005, Black Metal

+1. The Machinist 02:30
+2. Bloodwork 07:03
+3. Lateral Ergonomic Organic Marooned 04:37
+4. Soulcloned 05:01
+5. Eugenic (designed duality) 03:47
+6. Perpetual Spirit 06:21
+7. Accursed 07:17

+All songs written by ASTAROTH
+Produced by Claus Prellinger
+Recorded and mixed at CCP Studio

+Nemesis - Screams, Guitars, All Keyboards, Synth and Programming Beowulf - Bass
+Astaroth - Drums

+Inch (session musician) - Guitars and Programming

 ## Отношения с другими группами